foss-for-synopsys-dwc-arc-processors/documentation/docs/baremetal/hardware/memory.md

 You can find valid memory mappings for particular hardware platforms in documentation.
 Here is a list of resources with memory maps for Synopsys' development platforms:

-* [ARC Development Systems Forum Wiki](https://github.com/foss-for-synopsys-dwc-arc-processors/ARC-Development-Systems-Forum/wiki/ARC-Development-Systems-Forum-Wiki-Home) contains documentation for all Synopsys' development platforms.
+* [Development platforms](../../platforms/index.md) section contains documentation for all Synopsys' development platforms.
 User guides contain descriptions of memory mappings.
 * [Newlib](https://github.com/foss-for-synopsys-dwc-arc-processors/newlib/tree/arc64) repository for ARC contains predefined memory maps for some of development platforms  in `libgloss/arc` directory.
 * [toolchain](https://github.com/foss-for-synopsys-dwc-arc-processors/toolchain) repository also contains predefined